-At Randall & Stump, PLLC, we can help you understand your rights, the charges you face and potential defense strategies that may be available.
-Our criminal defense attorneys have extensive experience handling white collar cases such as racketeering in state and federal courts throughout North Carolina.
+At Randall & Stump, Criminal Defense Attorneys, we can help you understand your rights, the charges you face, and potential defense strategies that may be available.
+Our Charlotte federal lawyers have extensive experience handling all manner of racketeering cases in state and federal courts throughout North Carolina.

 While it was initially enacted to combat the Mafia, the later application of RICO has been much more widespread.
 Instead of strictly pursuing organizations that were formed for criminal purposes, now RICO is used against individuals that the government believes are engaging in a pattern of criminality as a member of an ongoing enterprise.
 The language in the federal RICO statute is relatively vague and lists 35 possible offenses, including, but not limited to:

 With so many possible underlying crimes, it’s easy to understand how this law can be applied to various circumstances.
 For example, in 1994 the United States Supreme Court found that the Pro-Life Action Network (PLAN) could qualify as a RICO enterprise in a case where pro-life activists were physically blocking access to abortion clinics.
 Additionally, and more recently, members of the notorious street gang, known as ‘the Bloods’ were charged in a Charlotte federal court for allegedly running an organized-crime network from their prison cells in New York that reached to the Carolinas, even though they were far from the actual crimes.
 Despite the distance, the allegations involved at least six killings, an extensive drug and weapons trade, as well as bank fraud and other white-collar offenses.
 The RICO Act allowed federal prosecutors to take down many high-level “bosses” of the Bloods located outside of North Carolina, when ordinarily, there would have been no options to do so.

 Regardless of the specific crimes in question, if you face RICO-related charges, you need to act quickly to get sound legal advice and a tough defense that protects your rights.